ezesil/Hubcon/README.md

 ## Controller/ContractHandler implementation

-Here you will implement your contract/interface, as if it were a normal interface.
+Here you will implement your contract/interface, as a normal interface.
 ```csharp
 public class UserController: IUserContract
 {